kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

   - Deploy the scheduler with the `SnapshotTopology` plugin enabled (from `kubernetes-sigs/scheduler-plugins`) to enforce topology-aware scheduling.

 - Downgrade Strategy:
   - Disable `VolumeSnapshotTopology` feature gate and restart snapshot-controller.
-New snapshots will no longer have `AccessibleTopology` populated.
+New snapshots will no longer have `NodeAffinity` populated.
   - Remove the `SnapshotTopology` scheduler plugin from the scheduler configuration.
 Scheduling will revert to the default behavior with no snapshot topology filtering.
-Existing `VolumeSnapshotContent` objects that already have `AccessibleTopology` set will retain the field but it will not be enforced.
+Existing `VolumeSnapshotContent` objects that already have `NodeAffinity` set will retain the field but it will not be enforced.

 ### Version Skew Strategy